ThibaultLeroyFr/thibaultleroyfr.github.io/readme.md

 * 07.fd
 * 08.LD

-In each folder, you will find the scripts sorted in number. <br>
+In each folder, you will find the scripts, which are also sorted in ascending order of numbers. <br>
-If you you need any help or observe a problem, do not hesitate to report us the potential issue:<a href="mailto:thibault.leroy@inrae.fr;shanghuiying@outlook.com?subject=[SpeciationPopulus-Github]"> here </a>.
+Do not hesitate to report us the potential issue:<a href="mailto:thibault.leroy@inrae.fr;shanghuiying@outlook.com?subject=[SpeciationPopulus-Github]"> here </a>.
 Before reporting us a potential error, please test the program alone in order to exclude a problem during the compiling/installation of the software.